emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

 :::
 ::: tab apps.emqx.io/v2alpha1

-EMQX CRD supports using `.spec.coreTemplate.extraVolumes` and `.spec.coreTemplate.extraVolumeMounts` and `.spec.replicantTemplate.extraVolumes` and `.spec.replicantTemplate.extraVolumeMounts` fields to configure additional volumes and mounts for the EMQX cluster point.
+`apps.emqx.io/v2alpha1 EMQX` supports `.spec.coreTemplate.extraVolumes` and `.spec.coreTemplate.extraVolumeMounts` and `.spec.replicantTemplate.extraVolumes` and `.spec.replicantTemplate.extraVolumeMounts` fields to EMQX The cluster configures additional volumes and mount points.
 In this article, we can use these two fields to configure TLS certificates for the EMQX cluster.

 There are many types of Volumes.
 For the description of Volumes, please refer to the document: [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#secret).
 In this article we are using the `secret` type.